XingyanLiu/stagewiseNN/docs/source/index.rst

 developmental (lineage) tree from Multi-staged single-cell RNA-seq data.

-It starts from building a single-cell graph by connecting each cell to its k-nearest neighbors in the parent stage, followed by
+It starts from building a single-cell graph by connecting each cell to its k-nearest neighbors in the parent stage, followed by voting-based tree-construction and adaptive cluster refinement.

 .. image:: _figs/stagewisenn.png
    :height: 250px

 The single-cell graph can be further visualized using graph embedding methods, e.g. UMAP, SPRING.

+We have used it to build the developmental tree from Amphioxus embryonic cells, across nine developmental stages ("B", "G3", "G4", "G5", "G6", "N0", "N1", "N3", "L0").
+And seven major lineages were recognized.

 .. image:: _figs/umap_stage.png
    :height: 200px